nchristensen/drivers_y2-isolator/README.md

 jsrun -n 16 -a 1 -g 1 python -O -m mpi4py PATH_TO_GRUDGE/grudge/loopy_dg_kernels/parallel_autotuning_charm4py.py
 ```

+This script may occasionally fails with a CUDA error.
+Try running the script again if this occurs.

 The script will use n-1 GPUs to execute autotuning on each of the pickled kernels and save hjson
 transformation files in the `hjson` directory.
 With the hjson files created, run the driver again.
 It should now load the transformations from the hjson files
 and execute much faster.